 Botulinum toxin type A, a base for the well-known Botox, does not stop surprising the researchers by the new spheres, disorders, and diseases where it can be effective.
 In our blog, we have already spoken about Botox for breast lift, lip flip, gummy smile, severe headaches and migraines, erectile dysfunction in men, not to mention cosmetic purposes like smoothing out forehead lines and crow’s feet.

 Now, multiple tests prove that Botox injections can help to relieve the symptoms of the temporomandibular joint disorder (TMJ), the only movable joint in our head, the one that connects the lower jaw bone with the rest of the skull (temporal bone).
 This joint is very active as it takes part in chewing, speaking, laughing, swallowing, and many other daily activities.
 Thus, the tension on this joint is more than intense.
 Due to certain disorders, displacement, traumas, overworking through excessive teeth grinding, a person may experience pain in the jaw muscles, which may cause unbearable tension headaches.
 To relieve the pain, doctors offer an innovative and maybe a little bit surprising treatment (but very effective) – Botox injections.
+Don’t forget, we are the official supplier of Botox in the USA and you can buy Botox online and save up to 40%.
+Only if you have a license.
 Let us examine closely the way the drug helps for TMJ disorder, its benefits, side effects, risks, procedure, and everything else you may need to know before visiting the doctor.

 How Does BOTOX Treat Jaw Tension, Jaw Pain, and TMJ Disorders?